xmos/vocalfusion-avs-setup/README.md

 ## Choose a different keyword detection mechanism

-Every product in step 5. above, has a default keyword detection mechanism.
+Every product in step 5. in the section above, has a default keyword detection mechanism.
 This can be overriden from the command line, by using the CLI argument `-w` with the `auto_install.sh` script.
 The possible options for the `-w` argument are:

    - A: Amazon keyword detector, this option requires additional instructions and files as specified by Amazon
    - G: GPIO triggered keyword detector, this option only works in combination with the XVF3615-INT device
    - H: HID triggered keyword detector, this option only works in combination with the XVF3615-UA device
    - S: Sensory keyword detector, this option requires additional instructions and files as specified by Sensory

-For example to configure XVF3610-INT to use the Amazon keyword detection, the user must request the necessary instructions and files from Amazon.
-After updating the scripts and files in `avs-device-sdk` as described by Amazon, the Raspberry Pi can be configured by typing from a terminal in `vocalfusion-avs-setup`:
+For example to configure XVF3610-INT to use the Amazon keyword detection, the user must request the necessary instructions and files from Amazon and update the scripts and files in `avs-device-sdk` as described by Amazon. ~The Raspberry Pi can be configured by following the steps in the section above and replace the command in step 5. with:

 ```./auto_install.sh xvf3610-int -w A```

 ## Running the AVS SDK Sample App
 The automated installation script creates a number of aliases which can be used to execute the AVS Device SDK client, or run the unit tests: